Arabic Studies

 Arabic & Arab World Studies

 The structure of the Arabic & Arab world studies major consists of three components of knowledge: language skills, cultural and interdisciplinary knowledge, and a culminating experience.
-The Arabic & Arab world studies major comprises nine courses, including a culminating experience: five language courses beyond ARBC 101, and three interdisciplinary courses offered by the Arabic studies program or other disciplines, such as international relations, political science, religion, philosophy, history or art and history.
-In addition, students majoring in Arabic & Arab world studies are required to complete a 300-level seminar in Arabic language or a ARBC 300-level independent study project.
-This requirement will fulfill the College of Arts & Sciences Core Curriculum (CASCC) culminating experience.
+The Arabic & Arab world studies major comprises nine credits: four language credits beyond ARBC 101; and four interdisciplinary credits, two of which must be from the Arabic studies program and two of which may be completed within the Arabic studies program or from other disciplines, such as international relations, political science, religious studies, philosophy, history, or art & art history.
+Finally, students majoring in Arabic & Arab world studies are required to complete a 1-credit, 300-level seminar in Arabic language or a 1-credit ARBC 300-level independent study project.
+This requirement will fulfill the College of Arts & Sciences Core Curriculum (CASCC) Culminating Experience.

-Students placed in ARBC 103 due to prior Arabic exposure are expected to complete a minimum of four Arabic language courses beyond the placement, three interdisciplinary courses offered by the Arabic studies program or other disciplines, one additional Arabic language or interdisciplinary course, and a 300-level Arabic language seminar or independent study project.
-In total, the Arabic & Arab world studies major includes nine courses.
+Students placed in ARBC 103 due to prior Arabic exposure are expected to complete a minimum of three Arabic language credits beyond the placement and five interdisciplinary credits, two of which must be from the Arabic studies program and three of which may be completed within the Arabic & Arab world studies program or from other disciplines.
+In addition, a 1-credit, 300-level Arabic language seminar or independent study project is required.

 A typical major in Arabic & Arab world studies would look like the following: